theothernt/AerialViews/README.md

 <br/>

-## About remote and local playback...
+## How remote and local playback of Apple videos works

-- The app contains a JSON manifest (ie. a list of URLs) which it uses to figure out what videos to play in which format (1080p, 4K, HDR, etc)
+- The app contains a video manifest (ie. a list of links) which it uses to figure out what videos to play in which format (1080p, 4K, HDR, etc)

-- When using **local** playback, the app searches for the same filenames (eg. xyz.mov) locally instead of making a remote call
+- When using **local** playback, the app searches for the same filenames (eg. xyz.mov) locally instead of making a request to a remote web server

 - It's important to note that **local** playback ignores videos that do not match the filenames found in the JSON manifest

 - **Local** videos can be placed in any folder

 - When using **local and remote** playback, local videos are used if found, but for missing videos, the remote version is used.

 <br/>